In addition to observing the past for hindsights, it’s critical to look within to uncover insights.

 List your core values.

 Select five or fewer core values to focus on.
-Phrase them in question form.
-This allows you to:
+Phrase them in tangible how statements.

 - Evaluate how you are living by your core values today, and how you can further live by them.

 - Evaluate all future decisions and opportunities moving forward.